pauldmccarthy/win-pytreat/getting_started/03_file_management.md

 ```

-> Note here that `op.split` returns both the directory and base names - it is
+> Note here that `op.split` returns both the directory and base names - remember
-> super easy to define a Python function that returns multiple values, simply by
+> that it is super easy to define a Python function that returns multiple values,
-> having it return a tuple.
-For example, the implementation of `op.split` might
+> simply by having it return a tuple.
+For example, the implementation of
-> look something like this:
+> `op.split` might look something like this:
 >
 >
 > ```